Spark-Vteam/Spark-webapp/README.md

 ### `docker-compose up`
 Docker will start up containers with the express server and the react-native app.
+Open App in Expo Go by scanning the QR code or manually enter URL `<your IP>`:19000.

 ### `docker-compose down`
 Docker will stop the containers.